 The longest day

 “After 12 days on ECMO, Parker was ready to come off the heart-lung bypass life support.
-We knew that the blood pressure in Parker’s lungs had improved and her lungs were still small, but we felt that she was strong enough to be able to breath with the assistance of a ventilator,” says Dr. Rintoul, who also serves as medical director of the Neonatal ECMO Program.
+We knew that the blood pressure in Parker’s lungs had improved and her lungs were still small, but we felt that she was strong enough to be able to breathe with the assistance of a ventilator,” says Dr. Rintoul, who also serves as medical director of the Neonatal ECMO Program.

 This less-invasive therapy would continue to support her breathing, but coming off ECMO meant that her heart would need to do all of the work.
 Strong little Parker continued to make progress, and days later, she was ready for surgery to return the abdominal organs to their proper place and repair the hole in her diaphragm.

 "It was the longest day of our lives," says Janelle.
 "Luckily, the staff kept providing us with information along the way, constantly assuring us that things were going well."

 Post-surgery, Parker recovered well and the family looked forward to leaving the Hospital.
 For Parker’s five-year-old brother, Justin, bringing his baby sister home was a big concern.
 “It’s the only thing he ever asked: when is she coming home?” recalls Janelle.